DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 ## Next Steps

-  * Mark some [Interesting Things](./InterestingThings.md) for the camera to invetigate
+  * Mark some [Interesting Things](./InterestingThings.md) for the camera to investigate